Bioconductor/Organism.dplyr/README.md

 # TODO

+1. all org & txdb views available in a single sql 'database' -- ATTACH one db to another?

+    -

+# DONE

-1. Update SQL tables
+- Update SQL tables

-2. Code cleanup
+- Code cleanup

    - .get_tbl -- character(1); no need to check if view exists
    - documentation -- @rdname, etc.